fizzbee-io/website/content/examples/two_phase_commit_actors.md

 ### Roles - Participants

 In the procedural approach, we had 3 state variables, `tmState`, `rmState`, `tmPrepared`.
-As the names indicate, `rmState` corresponds to the states of each participants.
+As the names indicate, `rmState` corresponds to the states of each participant.
 It's key and value, will become the state variables for each participant.

 Similarly, RmPrepare, RmAbort and RmCommit will become the functions for each participant.